 - 1. From the Start screen, type control panel, and then select Control Panel. - 2.
-Select in the search box, and then select Network and Internet and then select Network and Sharing Center.
+Select Network and Internet, and then select Network and Sharing Center.

 For more information, from the Start screen, type help, and then select Help and Support.